danhunsaker/calends/README.md

       - must be relative times
       - use full words instead of abbreviations for time units (such as `seconds` instead of just `s`)

+- `jdc`
+  - Formats
+    - `full` - the full, canonical Day Count
+    - `fullday` - the full Day Count, without the fractional time part
+    - `fulltime` - just the fractional time part of the full Day Count
+    - **`modified` - an abbreviated Day Count, 2400000.5 less than the full (starts at midnight instead of noon)**
+    - `day` - the modified Day Count, without the fractional time part
+    - `time` - just the fractional time part of the modified Day Count
+  - Offsets
+    - number of days, as integer or float, via numeric or string types
+      - can include fractional days to indicate time

 ## Contributing